Aviattic | AttKit006 Ansaldo A.1 "Balilla"

 After the war is when the aircraft saw much of its service, being exported to many countries, including thirty-five aircraft making their way to Poland.
 There, they saw extensive use with the Kosciuszko squadron in the Polish-Russian war of 1919-1921.
 In that conflict, unlike the Italian pilots, many American volunteer pilots had nothing but praise for the aircraft.
 It was very effective for patrolling and attacking Bolshevik forces on the ground.
 Poland also obtained a license from Ansaldo to build additional machines at a factory in Lubin; these aircraft eventually replacing the tired Italian aircraft and staying in service long into the 1920s.

 This kit is presented in a very professional manner, almost if not equal to Wingnut Wings in its quality.
 Provided in a very nice box equal to most injection-molded kits with very nicely done boxart on its top and sides.
 Inside the box one finds a twenty-eight (including cover) page reference booklet printed on quality paper.
 It includes black and white period photos, parts of technical drawings, and color walkaround photos of museum aircraft and parts and artwork.
 Most resin parts are placed in small Ziploc bags, typically grouped by build steps, with many including small business card sized reference photos of the corresponding parts.
 Wings and flying surfaces are taped to a foam-core sheet to keep them flat and protected.
 The small sheet is bent on one end to create a protective space for the two main fuselage parts which are taped together.
 Frameable four view color artwork of a couple of the decal options is printed on card stock and included.
-Those who made early pre-orders get a bonus of a nicely carved, laminated wood propeller and a signed certificate of thanks for being one of the first two hundred pre-orders.
+Those who made early pre-orders were dropped into a hat and a lucky few got a bonus of a nicely carved, laminated wood propeller.
+A signed certificate of thanks is also included for being one of the first two hundred pre-orders.